 - Make your own hemp milk in less than five minutes!

 Are you excited to make your hemp seed recipes?
 You can find whole hemp seeds or hemp protein powder over the internet.
 You can also buy them from your local food shops and health grocery stores.
-Here are some hemp seed products you may like:

 3. Flax Seeds